phptek/silverstripe-jsontext/docs/en/jsonpath.md

 # JSONPath

-All the information on JSONPath you can eat [can be found here](http://goessner.net/articles/JsonPath/).
+* All the information on querying your JSON using JSONPath you can eat [can be found here](http://goessner.net/articles/JsonPath/).
+* For manipulating JSON on the command line, the excellent [jq](https://stedolan.github.io/jq/) tool is a great addition to your toolbox.

 ## Quick Reference